|

 an R-rated exercise, after all).
 Still, for the squeamish of the

 shrine, bring a friend to let you know when to uncover your eyes.
+There is one failing in the piece and that would be

 the rather abrupt ending.
 I won’t give anything away, but it did feel